 - Pour mixture evenly into each popsicle mold.
 If your popsicle mold has slots for sticks, you can insert them before freezing—if not, freeze for 2 hours, then put a wooden popsicle stick in the middle (that is what I did).
 Continue to freeze for an additional 4-6 hours or overnight.

 - Run popsicle molds under warm water to easily remove.
 Eat on a hot day.
 Enjoy!

-- You can be a little generous with the 2 cups of fruit (maybe closer to 2 and 1/4 cups).
+- Blueberries: You can be a little generous with the 2 cups of fruit (maybe closer to 2 and 1/4 cups or 315g).
 And try using another fruit!
 You can use around 2 cups of halved cherries, sliced strawberries, chopped peaches, blackberries, or raspberries.

 - Sweetener: The agave or honey really makes the flavors of the tart fruit and tart yogurt pop.
 I much preferred the batch made with a little liquid sweetener over the test batch without.
 If you’re using a sweeter fruit mentioned above like dark sweet cherries, reduce down to 1 Tablespoon.
 Taste the mixture, then add a little more if you’d like.